-Para surgical, however, is a broad term to describe the procedure or treatment modality that works as a surgical procedure but doesn’t use sharp or equipped instruments or medicine.
-In Ayurveda, there are multiple para-surgical procedures among which major contribution is by Sushruta Samhita is the basic source of origin, also to modern surgery.
-Susruta described the para surgical procedures and assigned a detailed separate chapter for them.
-The para surgical process has gained a major boost in recent times due to its ease of practicing and efficacy.
+Para-Surgical, however, is a broad term to describe the procedure or treatment modality that works as a surgical procedure but doesn’t use sharp or equipped instruments or medicine.
+In Ayurveda, there are multiple para-surgical procedures among which a major contribution is by Sushruta Samhita is the basic source of origin, also to modern surgery.
+Sushruta described the para-surgical procedures and assigned a detailed separate chapter for them.
+The para-surgical process has gained a major boost in recent times due to its ease of practice and efficacy.
 These modalities are practicing for thousands of years and have a separate base in routine clinical practice.
 In Samhitas of Ayurveda, there is abundant literature available regarding the management of diseases with Para surgical modalities, this article shortly introduces some of them i.e. Agni karma, kshara karma, jalokaavacharan.

 Superiority over surgical procedures

 These procedures are somehow superior to surgical procedures as follows.

 - These are less invasive than an actual surgical procedure.

 - Not as hectic as a surgical procedure

 - Doesn’t interfere with the life process of an individual.